Table of Contents

-Watch how we easily photographed the Dubai gold bracelet above.
+Watch how we easily photographed the Dubai gold bracelet below.
 It was taken using the GemLightbox and a smartphone.
 A studio shot was captured in just seconds.

 Another way to showcase scale is by capturing a video of your item, as shown below.
 Here, the video not only shows how small or big the diamonds are, but it also attracts the customers by showing how sparkly the ring is in real life.

 Jewelry Photography Tips: How to Make Jewelry Sparkle in Photos

 How do you make jewelry sparkle in photos, in the absence of motion?
 The beauty of diamonds lies upon its sparkle.
 Your customers are enamored by this breathtaking gem because…